 Transjugular intrahepatic portosystemic shunt is a useful procedure in patients in whom bleeding persists in spite of drugs and endoscopic treatment.
 This procedure is effective only in portal hypertension of hepatic cause.

 This procedure is not a surgical procedure, rather it is a procedure done by an interventional radiologist.

 The procedure is done under local anesthesia and sedation

-Access is made through the internal jugular vein and hepatic vein is cannulated.
+Access is made through the internal jugular vein and the hepatic vein is cannulated.
 A tract is created through the liver parenchyma, from the hepatic to the portal vein under ultrasonographic and fluoroscopic guidance.
 The tract is dilated, and an expandable metal stent is introduced, connecting the hepatic and portal systems.
-This leads to shunting of blood from the hypertensive portal vein and sinusoidal bed the hepatic vein.
+This leads to the shunting of blood from the hypertensive portal vein and sinusoidal bed the hepatic vein.

 Apart from acuter variceal bleed, recurrent variceal bleeding is another indication for TIPS

 - Neck hematoma, perihepatic hematoma, liver capsule rupture and extrahepatic puncture of portal vein can occur during the procedure